 The NF service consumer shall provide the corresponding service information in the "medComponents" attribute if available.
 The AF shall indicate to the PCF as part of the "medComponents" attribute whether the service data flow(s) (IP or Ethernet) should be enabled or disabled with the "fStatus" attribute.

+An IP flow description is based on the definition of the packet filter for an IP flow (direction, IP source and destination address, protocol, and source and destination port) as defined by "FlowDescription" data type, the type of service or traffic class as defined in the "tosTrCl" attribute and, when the feature "DetNet" is supported, the flow label and the IPsec SPI as defined in the "flowLabel" and "spi" attributes respectively.

+An Ethernet flow description is based on the definition of the packet filter for an Ethernet flow (direction, Ethertype, source and destination MAC address, vlan tags, IP flow description (when Ethertype is IP) and source and destination MAC address range) as specified by "EthFlowDescription" data type.

 If the "AuthorizationWithRequiredQoS" feature as defined in clause 5.8 is supported, the AF may provide within the MediaComponent data structure required QoS information as specified in clause 4.2.2.32.

 The AF may include the AF application identifier in the "afAppId" attribute into the body of the HTTP POST request in order to indicate the particular service that the AF session belongs to.